Drinking Rainwater: Safe or Risky?

 Be that as it may, the levels of these pollutants can differ altogether, contingent upon where you reside, and the risk of sickness relies heavily on how much rainwater you drink.

-Most pollutants can be eliminated if a spotless collection system and appropriately cleaned water are used with synthetics or by boiling and distillation.
-However, this has prompted much disarray about whether rainwater is risky or safe.
+Most pollutants can be eliminated by using a spotless collection system and appropriately cleaned water, with synthetics or by boiling and distillation.
+However, this has prompted considerable confusion about whether rainwater is safe or risky.

-However, drinking rainwater is also associated with another risk in the modern era of human-made synthetic (or chemical) substances.
+However, drinking rainwater is also associated with another risk in the modern era: human-made synthetic (or chemical) substances.

-In a study review published in August 2022 in the journal Environmental Science & Technology, specialists found that water worldwide has concentrations of harmful PFAS (per- and polyfluorinated alkyl substances) that surpass the existing health guidelines and standards.
+In a study review published in August 2022 in the journal Environmental Science & Technology, experts found that water worldwide contains harmful PFAS (per- and polyfluorinated alkyl substances) at concentrations exceeding existing health guidelines and standards.

-These discoveries imply that drinking rainwater is dangerous, particularly if untreated.
+These findings suggest that drinking rainwater is dangerous, especially if it is untreated.

 1.1 What is PFAS